foqsi/carmsrp/README.md

 I expand on it as I learn.
 I started out with just basic HTML and CSS.
 When I learned JS, I decided to take a new approach utilizing JS.

-While learning React, I want to convert it to a React app.
+Will be converted to React soon.